maxwithbug/PROJECT.MERN/README.md

 # MERN
-this is our fully functional MERN portfolio Website
+🟡 This is our fully functional MERN portfolio Website 🚀

-the task is creating front with react back with node and mongo that's it  HAVE FUN
+ 🛑 The task is creating (Front with react )
+ 🛑 (Back with node, mongo and Express)